François Vérove: Education and career

 In 1983, Vérove moved to Paris and joined the National Gendarmerie, serving in the motorcycle squadron of the Republican Guard.
 By 1988 he had switched to the National Police and its jurisdictions in the Paris Police Prefecture, performing his duties in the department of Hauts-de-Seine in the Île-de-France region.
 Throughout his police career, Vérove participated in trade union activities and served as a delegate.
-He was described by a former friend as kind and "a gentleman to everyone" yet could nevertheless could "get angry easily".
+He was described by a former friend as "a gentleman to everyone" yet nevertheless could "get angry easily".

-During his police career, Vérove lived in Longperrier, Seine-et-Marne, in a house he himself constructed for his family.
+During his police career, Vérove lived in Longperrier, Seine-et-Marne, in a house he himself built for his family.
 He then moved to the south of France, first settling in Port-Saint-Louis-du-Rhône and then in Martigues, both in Bouches-du-Rhône.
 Following his retirement, Vérove moved to Prades-le-Lez, Hérault, where he was elected as a municipal councillor in 2019.
 The following year, he moved elsewhere in Hérault to La Grande-Motte, where he resided until close to the time of his death in September 2021.
+Vérove appeared in 2019 on the show Tout le monde veut prendre sa place on state channel France 2 and told the host that he kept walkers in a Paris park safe.

 Confirmed crimes

-13th arrondissement victim (1986)
+Attemped murder of 13th arrondissement victim (1986)

-On 7 April 1986, in the 13th arrondissement of Paris, Vérove encountered an eight-year-old girl in an elevator as she was traveling to school.
+On 7 April 1986, in the 13th arrondissement of Paris, Vérove encountered an 8-year-old girl in an elevator as she was travelling to school.
 He forcibly dragged the girl to a basement of her apartment building, raped her and attempted to strangle her with a cord.
 Presumably believing he had killed her, Vérove fled the scene.
 However, the victim survived the assault and alerted authorities.

-Cécile Bloch (1986)
+Murder of Cécile Bloch (1986)

-Less than a month later, on 5 May 1986, eleven-year-old Cécile Bloch was also traveling to school when she encountered Vèrove in the elevator of her apartment building, located at 116 Rue Petit in the 19th arrondissement of Paris.
+Less than a month later, on 5 May 1986, 11-year-old Cécile Bloch was also on her way to school when she encountered Vèrove in the elevator of her apartment building, located at 116 Rue Petit in the 19th arrondissement of Paris.
 Vérove forcibly took her to a room in the basement of the building, raped her and proceeded to stab and strangle her.
-The assault was so violent that Bloch's spine was broken.
 Bloch's body was discovered later that day wrapped in a carpet.
-Witnesses who observed Vérove at the apartment building, who included Bloch's parents and half-brother, recalled his face being covered in acne scars; this description was included in facial composites of the suspect and led to the French press dubbing him Le Grêlé (the "Pockmarked Man").
+Witnesses who observed a man at the apartment building, which included Bloch's parents and half-brother, recalled his face being covered in acne scars; this description was included in facial composites of the suspect and led to the French press dubbing him Le Grêlé (the "Pockmarked Man").